-• Many dental insurance plans cover dental implants, but the coverage depends on the plan and provider.
+• Many dental insurance plans cover dental implants, but coverage varies by plan and provider.

 • When choosing an insurance plan, look for annual maximums and deductibles, cost-sharing amounts and access to in-network providers.
 Also pay attention to the insurance provider's reputation.